Morse v. Frederick: Background and procedural history

 On January 24, 2002, students and staff at Juneau-Douglas High School in Alaska were permitted to leave classes to watch the Olympic Torch pass by as part of the 2002 Winter Olympics torch relay.
 Joseph Frederick, who was late for school that day, joined some friends on the sidewalk across from the high school, off school grounds.
-Frederick and his friends waited for the television cameras so they could unfurl a banner reading "BONG HiTS [sic] 4 JESUS".
+Frederick and his friends waited for the television cameras to reach their location so they could unfurl a banner reading "BONG HiTS [sic] 4 JESUS".
 Frederick was quoted as saying he had first seen the phrase on a snowboard sticker.
 When they displayed the banner, then-principal Deborah Morse ran across the street and seized it.

 Morse initially suspended Frederick for five days for violating the school district's anti-drug policy, but increased the suspension to ten days after Frederick quoted Thomas Jefferson.
-Frederick administratively appealed his suspension to the superintendent who denied his appeal but limited it to the time Frederick had already spent out of school prior to his appeal to the superintendent (eight days).
+Frederick administratively appealed his suspension to the superintendent who denied his claim but limited it to the time Frederick had already spent out of school prior to his appeal (eight days).
 Frederick then appealed to the Juneau School Board, which upheld the suspension on March 19, 2002.